Ken Gorgal: Professional career

 Cleveland continued to succeed in 1954, winning the NFL East division with a 9–3 record and beating Detroit for the NFL championship.
 Gorgal was injured and missed the latter half of the season; he had just one interception, although he returned it 53 yards for the only touchdown of his career.
-Cleveland head coach Paul Brown considered Gorgal one of his nicest players – he was known as "Gurgles Gorgal," the coach once said, because he "added so much fellowship and good feeling to our team" – but nevertheless traded him along with defensive end Doug Atkins to the Chicago Bears before the 1955 season.
+Cleveland head coach Paul Brown considered Gorgal one of his nicest players – he was known as "Gurgles Gorgal," the coach once said, because he "added so much fellowship and good feeling to our team."

+In July 1955, Gorgal was traded along with defensive end Doug Atkins to the Chicago Bears for draft picks.
 Gorgal later criticized the trade, saying Brown dumped him because of his injury.
 Gorgal, who grew up rooting for the Bears, had six interceptions in 1955, when the team finished second in the NFL West division.
 He came into conflict with Bears coach and owner George Halas over his role as a leader on the team, however, and he was released on waivers halfway through the 1956 season.
-The rival Green Bay Packers claimed him, and he played the final five games of the season there.
-Gorgal considered Green Bay a lower-tier team and remained frustrated with his acrimonious departure from Chicago, and decided to quit football rather than play another year with the Packers.
+The rival Green Bay Packers claimed him in November and he played the rest of the season with them, finishing the year with two interceptions in five games.
+However, he sat out the Bears–Packers rivalry game the weekend he was picked up, stating he had "too many good friends on the Bears" to play against them.
+Gorgal considered Green Bay a lower-tier team and remained frustrated with his acrimonious departure from Chicago; he decided to quit football rather than play another year with the Packers.